tymyrddin/purple/source/docs/lantern/dilemma/rare/after-the-hospital-burns.md

 without addressing the structure.
 This accelerates legitimacy loss rather than arresting it.

-## Why legitimacy damage is hard to see
+## Legitimacy damage is hard to see

 Legitimacy damage is harder to identify than trust damage partly because it does not manifest as identifiable anger at specific people.
 It manifests